klei/dust/README.md

 * `getDust` - returns the dustjs-linkedin instance to be able to use the streaming api and such.
 * `setHelpers` - sets the dust.helpers property to the given value.
+* `setFilters` - sets the dust.filters property to the given value.
+* `getFilters` - gets the current dust.filters.

 Contributing
 -------------------